-With American made products, you see fewer recalls.
-This is because we have better manufacturing practices, and quality control standards in place and Americans tend to have much more pride in their work.
-Better manufacturing means fewer recalls, products that work as expected, and perform as they are intended.
+With American-made products, you see fewer recalls.
+This is because we have better manufacturing practices and quality control standards in place, and Americans tend to have much more pride in their work.
+Better manufacturing means fewer recalls and products that work as expected and perform as they are intended.

 21. Fair Wages

 This goes along with sweatshop labor and countries that don’t pay fair wages to their workers.
 In America, we at least have a minimum wage, and since the pandemic, jobs that are usually paid less are starting to increase.
 Shopping for American-made goods gives you better peace of mind when it comes to honest pay for an honest day’s work.

 A lot of foreign manufacturers pay their workers much lower wages.
 That’s why some big companies continue to move jobs overseas.
 The workers in these predicaments have to work much harder, work longer hours, and oftentimes in unsafe conditions just to make ends meet.

 We, as proud, red-blooded Americans, don’t want to support countries that threaten or are threatened by our freedoms and way of life.
 When you buy products from countries that are unfriendly to the USA, you inadvertently support them.
 Purchasing products from unfriendly countries adds money to their income, and their regime and can add money and supplies to their armies.

 To get away from supporting countries that are against the United States, look for the Made in America tag on products that you buy.
 We know it’s difficult, but little steps can make a big difference if more people are aware and do what they can to help our great country.

 Shipping from overseas not only takes a lot of travel time because of the distance products have to travel, but whenever anything comes in from another country, the products need to be cleared by customs before they can go anywhere.
 Depending on the backlog, this can take weeks.
 Since the pandemic has hit, this process goes even slower.